aryas1234567/arya/navigation/toolsetup.md

 ---
 layout: page
-title: About Me
+title: Tool Setup
-permalink: /about/
+permalink: /toolsetup/
 ---
-Hi, my name is Arya Savlani and I am a sophomore at Del Norte.
+Hi, my name is Arya P. Savlani and I am a sophomore at Del Norte.
 I enjoy playing sports, hanging out with my friends, and watching movies.
 I have 2 loving parents and an older sister.
 <br>

 Learn more about me...